da4all/da4all.github.io/_cards/data-advocacy-projects-addressing-gun-violence.md

 title: "Advocacy Projects addressing Gun Violence"

 teaser: >
   Links to three data advocacy projects addressing gun violence.
-Note: These projects are included in the activity titled “Rhetorical Analysis of Data Advocacy Projects,” which can be accessed in the DA4All toolkit under the Thinking Rhetorically about Data subdomain.
+Note: These projects are included in the activity titled "Rhetorical Analysis of Data Advocacy Projects," which can be accessed in the DA4All toolkit under the Thinking Rhetorically about Data subdomain.

 Keywords: